awslabs/recurrent-intensity-model-experiments/README.md

 This function (and the resulting `Dataset` class) allow for multiple data splitting methods, including by user, by absolute time, and by relative percentage per user event stream.
 Our trick is to ask for a table of all events in `event_df` and a table of all users in `user_df` with one `TEST_START_TIME` per row.
 The function will then extract training events based on `TIMESTAMP < TEST_START_TIME` and testing events between `TEST_START_TIME <= TIMESTAMP < TEST_START_TIME + horizon`, respectively for each user.
 To improve clarity, we also require all items to be registered in `item_df`.
 Finally, in `user_df` table, we have special logics if we see multiple rows with the same `USER_ID` index but different `TEST_START_TIME` per user.
 We consider this as a desire to evaluate the models for rolling next-item predictions, regular-interval updates, etc., as the input suggests.

 Besides the basic splitting logic, `create_dataset_unbiased` includes a few default options.
 We default to filtering user-and-item test candidates by `min_user_len>=1`, `min_item_len>=1`, and `TEST_START_TIME<inf`.
 This is to avoid evaluation biases against cold-start users and items and the thresholds may be adjusted if bias is not a concern.
-We also set `exclude_train=True` to automatically exclude the training events from appearing as testing targets.
-In the same context, we generate a sparse `prior_score` matrix that can be added to the model prediction outputs to discourage the models from repetitive predictions as well.
+We also use `exclude_train=True` to generate a negative `prior_score` matrix that can be added to the model prediction scores to discourage repetitive predictions.
 See `rime.dataset.__init__.prepare_minimal_dataset` for some examples including these special cases.

 For the `rime.Experiment` class to run, we need at least one dataset `D` for testing and auto-regressive training.
 We may optionally provide validating datasets `V` and `*V_extra` based on earlier time splits or user splits.
 The first validating dataset is used in the calibration of `Dual-Online` in Step 3 with the `online=True` option.
 All validating datasets are used by time-bucketed models (`GraphConv` and `HawkesPoisson`).
 Some models may be disabled if relevant data is missing.